AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 ### Connection details {#connection-detail}

-To go to the details for a connection, select a connection name in the connections table.
+To go to the details for a connection, select a hyperlinked connection name in the connections table.

 ![All datasets window showing the widgets and settings](assets/conn-details.png)